oh-haiku/oh-haiku/doc/test-plan.md

   3. Click save

 - Result state:
-A message "Haiku saved!" appears
+A message "Haiku saved!" appears, and also the save-button turns into a update-button.

 - Related requirement:
 F3.1